AMT Help Files

 CURRENT_TIME

-The Initial value format is also dependent on the length property value in the case of DbsDateTime and DbsTime for the amount of fractional seconds.
+The initial value format also depends on the length property value for DbsDateTime and DbsTime to determine the number of fractional seconds.

-For dynamic initial value dates and times, the following functions can be used for their corresponding types: CURRENT_DATE, CURRENT_TIMESTAMP and CURRENT_TIME.
+For dynamic initial values for dates and times, you can use the following functions for their corresponding types: CURRENT_DATE, CURRENT_TIMESTAMP, and CURRENT_TIME.

 See the 'Initial Value' column in the table above for an overview.

-Code example DbsDate, DbsDateTime length 3 & DbsTime length 3 :
+Code example: DbsDate, DbsDateTime length 3, and DbsTime length 3

 begin_definitions